 Enter your domain name in the ‘New Domain Name’ field (no http:// or www is required).
 Note: cPanel will automatically complete the “Subdomain/FTP Username:” and “Document Root:” fields.

-Your addon domain will be set up and available …
+Your new addon domain is now set up and available …

 (Addon domain created – confirmation message)

-Note: Make sure that your hosting setup allows you to create addon domains …
+Note: Make sure that your hosting setup allows you to set up addon domains …

 (Contact your web host if you get error messages)

-You can also easily remove an addon domain using the Addon Domains function.
+You can also remove an addon domain using the Addon Domains function.

 How To Delete Addon Domains

-To delete your addon domain, go to the Addon Domains > Modify Addon Domain section, locate the item you want to delete and click Remove …
+To delete addon domains, go to Addon Domains > Modify Addon Domain, select the addon domain you would like to delete and click Remove …

 You will be asked to confirm your deletion …